Daniel-Arsenev/Stockfish-for-Formation-Chess/README.md

 ## Overview

-[Stockfish][website-link] is a **free and strong UCI chess engine** derived from Glaurung 2.1 that analyzes chess positions and computes the optimal moves.
+[Stockfish][website-link] is a **free and strong UCI chess engine** derived from Glaurung 2.1 that analyzes chess positions and computes the optimal moves. this is a Modification on the Stockfish Engine to work with the altered rules of Formation Chess.
+ Not Finished, developent on pause

 Stockfish **does not include a graphical user interface** (GUI) that is required to display a chessboard and to make it easy to input moves.
 These GUIs are